-There is no set dosage for the optimal dosage.
-The optimal dosage varies from animal to animal.
-The optimal, or effective, dosage has to be found by testing, administering incrementally.
+1) OPTIMAL DOSAGE: The optimal dosage varies from animal to animal.
+The optimal, or effective dose has to be found by testing, by administering incrementally.
 Similarly, there is no set combination of products.
 The combination of supplements has to be found by testing.
 You are looking for stability not a preset dosage and combination of products.

-(5) Judge your animals reaction at each step.
+5) YOUR ANIMAL’S REACTION: Judge your animal’s reaction at each step.
 Are the symptoms getting worse? getting better? or are they staying the same?
 This will help guide you as to whether you should increase, stay the same, or go back to a previous dose.